More research links the microbiome to emotional health

 Despite both of these studies being fairly small, they add to the growing amount of evidence suggesting that the microbiome plays a large part in our emotional wellbeing as well as our physical wellbeing.

-Healthcare professionals may be interested to read how two of the strains of probiotic bacteria in our 'For every day' product may impact on anxiety.
+You may be interested to read how two of the strains of probiotic bacteria may impact on anxiety.
 If so you may wish to read our earlier blog post, here.

-Or, take a look at our informative FAQ on which probiotics help with anxiety.
+Or, healthcare practitioners may wish to take a look at our informative post on which probiotics help with anxiety.

 - Gastroenterology.
 2017 May 5. pii: S0016-5085(17)35557-9. doi: 10.1053/j.gastro.2017.05.003.
 Probiotic Bifidobacterium longum NCC3001 Reduces Depression Scores and Alters Brain Activity: a Pilot Study in Patients With Irritable Bowel Syndrome.
 Pinto-Sanchez MI, Hall GB, Ghajar K, Bercik P.